vatesfr/xen-orchestra/@xen-orchestra/vmdk/docs/vmdk.md

 `layout: 'streaming'` (default) is the canonical one: nothing is padded, but the size of the output is only known once it is fully generated, so the stream carries no `length`.

-`layout: 'seekable'` writes the block of tables right after the descriptor, and stores every grain in a slot of a fixed size:
+`layout: 'withLength'` writes exactly the same grains, then pads the data in one block so that the file reaches a length computed before anything was generated.
+The budget of a grain is one slot:

 ```
 slot = ceil((12 + compressBound(grainSize)) / 512) sectors